rocket-pool/RPIPs/RPIPs/RPIP-41.md

 This RPIP defines stipends for members of pDAO committees.
 The total stipend budget for a given committee is calculated based on the number of members for that committee, the target hours per month for that committee, and the global stipend rate which is the same for all committees.
 Committees may split their stipend budget amongst their members in any manner they choose.

-Stipends to the members of each committee are paid by the Grants Management Committee.
+Stipends to the members of each committee are paid by the Grants Management Committee from the GMC's budget.

 ## Motivation
 This RPIP is primarily motivated by a desire to see the efforts being made by members of pDAO committees to be rewarded monetarily for the time they are committing to Rocket Pool as members of those committees.
 A secondary yet still important motivation is to help ensure that the pDAO continues to attract sufficient nominees for these committee membership roles in the future.